drjrkuhn/cpp-libs-mm-arduino/BUILD_NOTES.md

    and unzip it to \micromanager-source\3rdpartypublic\boost-versions.

 2. You will also need matching pre-compiled boost libraries for the visual studio platform (v12).
 You may need to do a google search.
+Or you can build them yourself in VS2013 (see below)

 3. Download and extract the precompiled binaries for 32-bit and 64-bit Visual Studio version 12.0 and rename the directories to boost_1_58_0-lib-Win32 and